 Here are six tips:

-1. Optimize your target audience
+1. Refine your audience targeting

 Narrow your audience to those most likely to engage with your ads.

-Use LinkedIn’s detailed targeting options to focus on specific industries, job titles, roles, or skills.
+Spend time defining your buyer persona and then use LinkedIn’s detailed targeting options to focus on specific industries, job titles, roles, or skills.

 This reduces wasted spend on uninterested users.